machine2learn/QGS/README.md

 Flag|Description|Example
 ------|-----|------
 --flank [value]|Symmetrical flanking region to be included for every QGS region.
 Value should be a positive whole number representing the flanking region in kb.
 Default value: 0.|`--flank 5`
 --pre-flank [value]|Asymmetrical flanking region.
 Specifies the number of kb to be included in front of every QGS region.
-Regions with reverse strand orientation are handled automatically, provided the information is available in the GTK file.
+Regions with reverse strand orientation are handled automatically, provided the information is available in the genes GTF file.
 If both `--flank` and `--pre-flank` are provided, `--pre-flank` takes priority.|`--pre-flank 15`
 --post-flank [value]|Asymmetrical flanking region.
 Specifies the number of kb to be included after every QGS region.
-Regions with reverse strand orientation are handled automatically, provided the information is available in the GTK file.
+Regions with reverse strand orientation are handled automatically, provided the information is available in the genes GTF file.
 If both `--flank` and `--post-flank` are provided, `--post-flank` takes priority.|`--post-flank 35`

 ###### Missing data